Little, overlooked Connecticut is a state of many firsts.

 While Sleepy Hollow’s events are well-known, plenty more fall festivals are in our state.
 Click the link to see our complete list of fall festivals and events in Connecticut.

 If you’re not all farmed-out from pumpkin and apple picking or exploring corn mazes, there are still more farms to check-out.

 In this case, Connecticut has a growing vineyard and winery industry scattered throughout the state.
 Read our guide to the best wineries on the CT wine trail for a full trip.

 I’m personally more partial to the beer brewed in Connecticut than the wine.
 But to each their own.

 We’ve got a list of the best breweries in Connecticut and Westchester County if an autumnal day of sampling local brews is more your style.

 The Greenwich Avenue shopping district is always a top destination.

-But fall just seems like the perfect time to go antiquing through New England for some reason.
+To top it off, fall just seems like the perfect time to go antiquing through New England for some reason.